raghul030302/Portfolio/README.md

-# Portfolio
+# portfolio
 Welcome to my portfolio repository! showcases projects in Java, JavaScript, React.js, Bootstrap, and MySQL.
-Featured projects include a CRUD app, Weather app, Shop Cart, Facebook frontend clone, and AES Encryption Data Sharing platform.
+Featured projects include a CRUD app, Weather app, Shop Cart, Facebook frontend clone .
 Explore the code to see my skills in front-end and Java development!